 WHY COACHING VERSUS THERAPY?

-• Psychologists are already trained in skillful listening.
+• Therapists are already trained in skillful listening.
 They have had professional experience honing their listening skills and have the professional ability to detect nuances of expression, voice, and energy to comprehensively evaluate what a client is saying with verbal and non-verbal cues.
 This helps a client clarify feelings and notice when verbal statements do not match their own non-verbal cues.
 This can be very important when learning to successfully communicate with others.

-• Psychologists have the gift of reframing.
+• Therapists have the gift of reframing.
 A trained therapist can skillfully put a positive spin on a statement or belief expressed by a client, which helps the client turn problems into opportunities and positive thinking.

-• Psychologists suspend judgment.
+• Therapists suspend judgment.
 Since therapists have heard everything, they can listen to clients’ “truth telling” without being shocked (or judgmental).
 This creates a safe place for the client to discuss all aspects of life that may be affecting the problem he or she is looking to solve.

-• Psychologists are trained to respect confidentiality and have strong ethical guidelines.
+• Therapists are trained to respect confidentiality and have strong ethical guidelines.
 The two create a feeling of safety which allows for adequate disclosure of life events, allowing for all pertinent information to be shared and utilized in problem solving.

-• Psychologists can assess whether coaching is a good fit for you or whether more intense or long-term therapy appears to be warranted.
+• Therapists can assess whether coaching is a good fit for you or whether more intense or long-term therapy appears to be warranted.
 This allows the client to utilize the best approach for working on his problem.

-• Psychologists are trained to look at situations holistically.
+• Therapists are trained to look at situations holistically.
 This means being able to consider the psychological, environmental, biological, and social factors involved in your situation.
 This allows the client to be aware of all aspects of her life which she may utilize to solve her problem.

 HOW DOES COACHING WORK?